dvdhyn/mod3-challenge/README.md

 ## My Goal

-The application's starting behavior showed there was no functionality behind the **Generate Password**.
+The application's starting behavior showed there was no functionality behind the **Generate Password** button.
 My goal for this assignment is to fix this program so it will generate a specific password based on multiple prompts confirmed by the user.
 We have been given starter code for this assignment.
 My job is to fix, build, and deploy the application.